alaflaquiere-sony/saic_depth_completion/README.md

 ### Matterport

-For the Matterport dataset, it can be download from the [official website](https://github.com/niessner/Matterport) by sending signing the Terms of Use agreement form and send it to the google email in the website.
+The Matterport dataset can be downloaded from the [official website](https://github.com/niessner/Matterport) by signing the Terms of Use agreement form and sending it to the Google email on the website.
 It is only available for non-commercial academic use only.

 A [resized dataset](https://urldefense.com/v3/__https://drive.google.com/drive/folders/1qQ5nMFIdaTgFURBUZYTGTSvn5CELuWus?usp=sharing__;!!JmoZiZGBv3RvKRSx!8ZWSjFGwXccqysnK7jc1ew7KTCJ89j_XZnU8OIUBUarYzJhSjY9UxJjF4WPxBxs3Btsi4ZX1Tng-k8xpmNG4JhmddlIO7A$) is also available for download for everyone.
 This is the dataset used for training during my internship.
-Only the `color.zip`, `raw_depth.zip` and `GT_depth.zip` files are useful for this network, from both train and test folders. \
+Only the `color.zip`, `raw_depth.zip`, and `GT_depth.zip` files are useful for this network, from both train and test folders. \
-After extracting the data, restructure the folder so that th data organization looks like this:
+After extracting the data, restructure the folder so that the data organization looks like this:
 ```
 dataset/
 ├── 17DRP5sb8fy